 I swear this happens far too often.
 I go in to pull down the audition piece and it’s for another work of the author or it’s blank or it’s missing.
 If I’m really interested, I’ll contact the Rights Holder, but honestly, I’m probably going to move on to one of the hundred other books available.

 Bad or Sloppy Cover

 It’s shallow, I know, but there it is.
 It’s not just our opinion that matters.
 Odds are, if a narrator thinks the cover looks cheap or amateurish, so will the customer.
-Put up some money to get a nice cover or take another pass at it, if you’re artistically inclined.
+Put up some money to get a nice cover.
+Skimping here shows that you’re not serious about marketing your book.